Alice N. Persons

+After leaving USM, she took up painting and now designs cover art for some of the Moon Pie Press books.

+She stepped back from Moon Pie Press in early 2024 due to ill health.

+Personal life

-She lives in Westbrook, Maine, with 3 cats and a dog, and volunteers for animal welfare organizations.
+She currently lives in Westbrook, Maine, with 3 cats and a dog, and volunteers for animal welfare organizations.
 She also volunteers for Port Veritas, a performance organization based in Portland, Maine.
-She has served as a poetry judge and guest editor for several contests and anthologies.